Lanna language: Grammar

-The grammar of Northern Thai is similar to those of other Tai languages.
+The grammar of Lanna is similar to those of other Tai languages.
 The word order is subject–verb–object, although the subject is often omitted.
-Just as Standard Thai, Northern Thai pronouns are selected according to the gender and relative status of speaker and audience.
+Just as Standard Thai, Lanna pronouns are selected according to the gender and relative status of speaker and audience.

 Adjectives and adverbs

 There is no morphological distinction between adverbs and adjectives.
 Many words can be used in either function.
 They succeed the word which they modify, which may be a noun, verb, or another adjective or adverb.